bbauska/ibm-intermediate-web-dev/README.md

 a full instance of your component.

 Discover how to use new matchers and utilities.
 Finally, as needed, add new React test utils methods and Jasmine matchers.
-You don\'t have to be familiar with every matcher and method in the React test utilities.
+You don&apos;t have to be familiar with every matcher and method in the React test utilities.

-After you\'ve mastered the basics of writing unit tests, you can move on to using React event simulation and Jasmine spies to see what happens when users interact with your components.
+After you&apos;ve mastered the basics of writing unit tests, you can move on to using React event simulation and Jasmine spies to see what happens when users interact with your components.